RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

 ```
 ### IV.
 Make sure you set the environment variables on the MPL server:

-- Handover environment variables to the IT to set them up as environment
+- Hand over the environment variables to the IT to set them up as environment variables
 variables on the MPL server (this is already done)
-- you don't have to do this everytime but keep in mind that if the dashboard crashes
+- You don't have to do this every time, but keep in mind that if the dashboard crashes
-because of access tokens, create new tokens and handover to the IT (`benjamin.klier@mpl.mpg.de`)
+Because of access tokens, create new tokens and hand them over to the IT.

 ### V. Get Git latest commit ID: